consolidation/robo/docs/collections.md

 Use `addAsCompletion($collection)` in place of `addAsRollback($collection)`, or implement \Robo\Contract\CompletionInterface.
 Completions otherwise work exactly like rollbacks.

 By default, rollbacks and completions tasks or callbacks continue even if errors occur.
-If you would like to explicitly cancel or abort the rollback or completion, you may throw the `\Robo\Exception\ForcedException` exception.
+If you would like to explicitly cancel or abort the rollback or completion, you may throw the `\Robo\Exception\AbortTasksException` exception.

 ### Rollback and Completion Callbacks